Act for Adjustment of Functions and Organizations of the Executive Yuan

 4.Compensation operations for the loss of seniority earned on the Government Insurance.

-5.Paying agencies of retirement payment and survivor relief.
+5.Paying agencies of retirement pension and bereavement compensation.

 6.Competent agencies of caring for retirees and the survivors of civil servants.